google/ts-bridge/README.md

 Time Series Bridge is a tool that can be used to import metrics from one monitoring system into another.
-It regularly runs a specific query against a source monitoring system (currently only Datadog) and writes new time series results into the destination system (currently only Stackdriver).
+It regularly runs a specific query against a source monitoring system (currently Datadog and New Relic) and writes new time series results into the destination system (currently only Stackdriver).

 ts-bridge is an App Engine Standard app written in Go.